is based in Lisbon

 and meet us!

 Note : No Mysore Ashtanga practice on Full moon and New moon days.
-If you still want to come to the shala to do a soft practice that day, you can although there will be no adjustments.
 The other Yoga classes are maintained.
 We take a day of rest from our Ashtanga morning practice.
 Why?
 As human beings, we are formed 70% by the water element, so the energy of the moon and its position in relation to the Sun affects us greatly.
 When we practice Ashtanga regularly, we become more attuned with the cycles of Nature.

 Moon days 2019